FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/api.md

 ### Use NOMAD's Python package

-Install the [NOMAD Python client library](../../../howto/oasis/install.md#how-to-install-the-nomad-python-library) and use it's `ArchiveQuery` functionality for a more convenient query based access of archive data following the [How-to access the processed data](archive_query.md) guide.
+Install the [NOMAD Python client library](../../../howto/oasis/install.md#how-to-install-the-nomad-python-library) and use its `ArchiveQuery` functionality for a more convenient query based access of archive data following the [How-to access the processed data](archive_query.md) guide.